lazy-media/public/README.md

 Easiest way to learn how to use the services and login method at Lazy Media, create an account and take the course at the Lazy Media Support Site.
 - [Lazy Media Course](https://support.lazymedia.media/slides/using-lazy-media-1)
 ---
 ***The best way to login to services is with the "Lazy Media - Authentik" button presented on any login pages.
-When Authentik loads, login with your Plex Credentials.***
+When Authentik loads, login with your Plex Credentials using the PLEX OAUTH button.***

 ---

-Alternatively you can go to [Lazy Media's Authentik](https://auth.lazymedia.media) and login with your Plex Credentials to view any apps or services you have access to.
+Alternatively you can go to [Lazy Media's Authentik](https://auth.lazymedia.media) and login with your Plex Credentials using the *PLEX OAUTH* to view any apps or services you have access to.

 ---